-It’s always worthwhile checking in with your with children’s dietitian for further help with menu planning on multiple food allergies.
+It’s always worthwhile checking in with your children’s dietitian for further help with menu planning on multiple food allergies.

-If you find the process daunting, then book a Skype or video consultation with me and I’ll give you tools and tips that will save you time and bring joy back into your family meals.
+If you find the process daunting, then book a video consultation with me and I’ll give you tools and tips that will save you time and bring joy back into your family meals.

-See the example below of a milk free menu plan to get you started.
+See the example below of a milk-free menu plan to get you started.

-Pear and chia powered oats (substitute whole milk with calcium fortified plant milk)
+Pear and chia powered oats (substitute whole milk with calcium-fortified plant milk)

 Apple and cinnamon porridge (substitute formula with your GP prescribed dairy free formula)

-Wholemeal fruit bread with a nut spread, fruit and dairy free yoghurt
+Wholemeal fruit bread with a nut spread, fruit and dairy-free yoghurt